zzawook/nuskusa-web/docs/DeveloperGuide.md

 Following Git & GitHub convention will allow your reviewer to review easily and approve your PR faster!

-## Code Quality Management
+## Code Quality Management & Important Instructions

-For now, follow these two first.
+For now, follow these two to manage your code quality.
+This guide assumes that you know the general variable naming principles!

 1. Avoid arrowhead style codes!
 2. Avoid long functions (> 50 lines)